mpampuch/new-ibex-project-template/README.md

 # Copy all the files in this repository into your new project directory
 git clone --depth 1 https://github.com/mpampuch/new-ibex-project-template temp_folder && rsync -av temp_folder/ . && rm -rf temp_folder
 ```
+Now all the files and programs you to complete your specific data analysis project will be stored in the folder you created.
+Copy or move all the data you need into this folder to make sure you stay organized.

 ## Activating a conda environement